asvae/laravel-api-tester/README.md

 Asvae\ApiTester\ServiceProvider::class,
 ```

 That's it.
 Go to `[your site]/api-tester` and start testing routes.
+It works for Laravel 5.1+.

 ## Config